 Years ago, when I was in the middle of divorce proceedings, I remembered thinking I'd never be happy again.

 My life was in such turmoil and I was so consumed by sadness and anger that I couldn't imagine any future where I would be over my bad marriage or divorce, let alone be able to learn, heal, grow and move on.

-If you are preparing to start the divorce process or are currently in the midst of your own divorce, you can probably relate!
+If you are considering divorce, preparing to start the divorce process or are currently in the midst of your own divorce, you can probably relate!

 But I want you to know that there is a such thing as a positive divorce.

 Once my divorce was far behind me, I chose to spend a lot of time reflecting on my unhappy marriage and everything that happened during this unhealthy relationship.